Russell-Waterhouse/blog/content/post/2024_review.md

 #### Go

 I've been experimenting with Go for the last 2 weeks.
 I built a quick web server on a plane ride with templ and HTMX, and I liked the experience.
-I read a book on the programming language in about a day, and that appeals a lot to me.
+It took me only about a day to read a book on the programming language, and that appeals a lot to me.
 If I can learn the syntax in a day, there's a good chance the overhead of gaining and maintaining skill in the language isn't as heavy as C++ or Rust.

 I'll be building a bigger project in Go to evaluate it further.

-## Favourite Development Environment of the Year
+## Winning Development Environment
 1. Neovim
 2. TMUX
 3. Fedora Linux